-In the federal system, if you committed a crime before your eighteenth birthday and you are under twenty-one years old, you are a juvenile.
-Once you turn twenty-one, you are not a juvenile and the JJDPA does not protect you.
+In the federal system, if you committed a crime before your eighteenth birthday and you are under twenty-one years old, you are a "juvenile."
+Once you turn twenty-one years old, you are not a "juvenile" and the JJDPA does not protect you.

-If you are currently older than eighteen and you are accused of committing a crime sometime after your eighteenth birthday, then you are not a juvenile.
+If you are currently older than eighteen years old and you are accused of committing a crime sometime after your eighteenth birthday, then you are not a "juvenile."
 The JJDPA does not apply to you.
-However, if you are between eighteen and twenty-one years old and are being charged for a crime you did when you were younger than eighteen years old, then you are a juvenile for the purposes of the JJDPA.
+However, if you are between eighteen and twenty-one years old and you are being charged for a crime that happened when you were younger than eighteen years old, then you are a "juvenile" under the JJDPA.